About the Test

 Because AST levels in the blood can rise when cells are damaged, elevated AST can reflect health conditions, including liver diseases like cirrhosis or hepatitis.
-To try to determine the cause of an abnormal result, the doctor may consider how high the AST level is and how it compares to the levels of other liver enzymes.
+To determine the cause of an abnormal result, the doctor may consider how high the AST level is and how it compares to the levels of other liver enzymes.

-Because of the complexity of interpreting AST levels, including their relationship to other measurements on a panel test, you should always discuss your test result with a doctor who can explain what the test means and how it reflects your overall health.
+Because of the complexity of interpreting AST levels, including their relationship to other measurements on a panel test, always discuss your test result with a doctor who can explain what the test means and how it reflects your overall health.